 How foods are purchased:

 All foods are purchased through a competitive bidding process.
 If commodity products are going to be further processed, the cost of processing is part of the bid process.
 (Processing is used to convert products into a form that can be utilized in schools.
 One example is commodity eggs are processed into such items as French toast, egg patties and omelets to be served as part of the National School Breakfast Program.)
-Bids are conducted through the CCSD Purchasing Department.
+Bids are conducted through CCSD Procurement Services.

 Specification guidelines for products include:

 Cobb County incorporates fresh produce into the school menus everyday.
 Lunch always includes a fresh fruit or vegetable option.
 Several entree salad choices as well as side salads are featured each day.

 our produce vendor based on availability

 of local produce.
 Local produce is generally considered to be grown in Georgia and states that border Georgia.

 CCSD purchases produce which is grown in Georgia.
 Available items will vary according to the season.
 Each month we will feature a Georgia grown or locally grown fruit or vegetable in our cafeterias.

 Commodities are foods that are purchased by USDA in bulk from surplus agricultural products.
 USDA conducts a bid for these surplus items and decides whether to purchase these products based on the price.
 Schools participating in the National School Lunch Program (NSLP) get an allocation of funds from the state that can be used to purchase USDA commodities.
 The USDA commodity program accounts for about 15-20% of food served in the NSLP according to the School Nutrition Association.
 Schools typically use most of their commodity dollars to purchase the most expensive part of the menu, items like meat and cheese.